Endeavour Lotteries vs RSL Art Union 2026: Registration Verification & Legitimacy Check

 Claiming Your Prize Safely

-Legitimate operators never charge a fee to claim a prize.
-If someone asks for an upfront payment, that's a scam.
-Prize money is paid from the ticket pool established before the draw; no additional cost is incurred to release your winnings.
+Legitimate operators never ask for a fee.
+If someone asks for upfront payment, that's a scam.
+Prize money comes from the ticket pool.
+No extra cost is needed.

 Prize Money Escrow & Protection